Samiya-Hasan/Samiya-Hasan/README.md

 - 👋 Hi, I’m @Samiya-Hasan
 - 👀 I’m interested in front-end development and other creative tech jobs.
-I am also open to any opportunityy that can develop my skills :)
+I am also open to any opportunity that may develop my skills :)
 - 🌱 I’m currently learning HTML (then CSS and Javascript)
 - 📫 How to reach me: samiya3737@hotmail.com